CodeTheChangeUBC/sasc/socket_server/README.md

 ### Token Auth and Protocol

-For token authentication the secret key is located in the JS Object in secrets.js.
+For token authentication the secret key is located in the JS Object in `secrets.js`.
 **DON'T FORGET TO CHANGE THIS IN PRODUCTION.**

-When establishing a WebSocket connection, one must put the token as a token query param. e.g.e
+When establishing a WebSocket connection, one must put the token as a token query param. e.g.
 ```
 wss://sasc-help.com/socket?token=<TOKEN_VALUE>
 ```